Orchestration

 Then:

-• Searcher (worker) + Reviewer (thinking-tier) — context exploration
+- Searcher (worker) + Reviewer — context exploration

-• Analyst (thinking-tier) — 6-dimension brief: intent, technical fit, scope, constraints, risks, alternatives
+- Analyst — 6-dimension brief: intent, technical fit, scope, constraints, risks, alternatives

-Every step that produces output dispatches at least one Agent (DOCTRINE rule 12).
-In Codex, Hyperflow maps those dispatches to Codex subagents when available; when subagents are not exposed in the session, the single foreground agent runs the worker/reviewer phases inline with labels and continues.
-Pure user-interaction steps (AskUserQuestion, Skill hand-off) are exempt.
+Every step that produces output dispatches at least one Agent (DOCTRINE rule 12) when the host can spawn children.
+On Codex, Hyperflow maps those dispatches to collaboration (or legacy) subagents only when exposed in the live inventory; otherwise the single foreground agent runs labelled worker then labelled reviewer phases inline and continues.
+Pure user-interaction steps (AskUserQuestion / structured gate, skill hand-off) are exempt from agent spawn but never drop structural gates.

-• Writer + Reviewer — appends decisions to .hyperflow/memory/
+.hyperflow/tasks/<slug>.mdwith the expanded## Statusblock thatdispatchwill keep updating andstatuswill read - Writer + Reviewer — appends decisions to

 Dispatch

-• Dispatch all K sub-tasks of the batch in a single message with K parallel Agent tool calls.
+Agenttool calls.
 The runtime executes them concurrently.
-(Calls across separate messages run serial — see Parallelism below.)
+(Calls across separate messages run serial — see Parallelism below.) -

-• Reviewer (thinking-tier) — reviews at L1–L<n> based on flow profile
+- Reviewer — reviews at L1–L<n> based on flow profile

-• On NEEDS_FIX → re-dispatch worker with the fix list (max 3 retries)
+NEEDS_FIX→ re-dispatch worker with the fix list (max 3 retries) - On

 After all batches complete:

-• Final integration review (thinking-tier, separate from per-batch reviewers, over the cumulative diff)
+- Final integration review (separate from per-batch reviewers, over the cumulative diff)

-• Writer + Reviewer wrap-up — delete task file, append memory, chore(memory): commit
+- Writer + Reviewer wrap-up — delete task file, append memory,

 Both gates respect DOCTRINE rule 8 (structural gates always fire).
 The orchestrator never auto-invokes audit or deploy.